wessenstam/adr-sdr-iae/upgrade/upgrade.rst

 4. Click the **Download** button to start the download of the AOS update.
 And click on the **Yes** button in the *warning* screen.

   .. note::
     As our cluster is connected to the internet, it can download the AOS files it self.
-It the cluster is not connected to the internet, due to security reasons as an example, we can use the "darksite" method to upload the file.
+It the cluster is not connected to the internet, due to security reasons as an example, we can use the "dark-site" method to upload the file.
     `This article <https://portal.nutanix.com/#/page/docs/details?targetId=Web-Console-Guide-Prism-v51:wc-cluster-nos-upgrade-intro-wc-r.html>`_ describes the process of that.

 5. After the download has finished, click the **Upgrade** button and select **Pre-upgrade**.
 This process will just run checks against the cluster.
 Click the **Yes** button to start the process.